 - Porcelain Veneers Alternatives

 - Porcelain Veneers vs. Lumineers®

 What Can Porcelain Veneers Do?

-Even the most rigorous brushing and flossing routine sometimes can’t stop the normal wear and tear that affect our teeth over time.
+Even the most rigorous brushing and flossing routine cannot stop normal wear and tear from affecting our teeth over time.
 Certain foods and beverages, the natural aging process, and dental injuries can cause both functional and aesthetic conditions such as:

 Am I a Candidate for Porcelain Veneers?

 Porcelain veneers may be an ideal dental solution if you are troubled by stains, cracks, chips, gaps, slight misalignments, and/or various other cosmetic tooth-related issues.
-Secured to the front of each affected tooth, these durable ceramic shells are designed to mask the aesthetic concern(s) you are seeking to improve while matching the color, size, and shape of adjacent teeth for seamless smile enhancement.
+As restorations secured to the front of each affected tooth, these durable ceramic shells are designed to mask the aesthetic concern(s) you are seeking to improve while matching the color, size, and shape of adjacent teeth for seamless smile enhancement.

 What is the Porcelain Veneers Process Like?